 Condition BVES Action SCE places Doble or Cushenberry Line under PSPS Consideration.
 Notify key internal staff and brief Field Operations staff on condition for situational awareness.
-Operations & Planning Manager evaluate energizing Radford Line for improved reliability.
+Operations & Planning Manager evaluates energizing Radford Line for improved reliability.
 SCE places Bear Valley Line under PSPS Consideration.
-Notify key internal staff and brief Field Operations staff on condition for situational awareness.
+Notify key internal staff and brief Field Operations staff on conditions for situational awareness.
 If Radford is energized, shift loads to Shay Line.
 SCE places Doble and Cushenberry Lines under PSPS Consideration.
 Notify key internal staff and brief Field Operations staff on condition for situational awareness.
 Energize the Radford Line.
 Prepare for potentially losing all SCE supply lines from Lucerne.
 Prepare for sustained BVPP operations and rolling blackouts.
 Evaluate distribution circuit loads.
 SCE places Doble or Cushenberry, and Bear Valley Lines under PSPS Consideration Notify key internal staff and brief Field Operations staff on condition for situational awareness.
 Prepare for potentially losing all SCE supply lines from Lucerne.
 Prepare for sustained BVPP operations and rolling blackouts.
 Evaluate distribution circuit loads.
 SCE places Doble, Cushenberry, and Bear Valley Lines under PSPS Consideration Notify key internal staff and brief Field Operations staff on condition for situational awareness.
 Prepare for potentially losing all SCE supply lines into BVES service area.
 Prepare for sustained BVPP operations and rolling blackouts.
 Evaluate distribution circuit loads.

-Table 5-3, BVES Action for SCE Lines De-energized Due to PSPS, provides procedures to use in the event of a partial or complete loss of SCE supply lines due to PSPS.
-These procedures are based on procedures specified in Section 4 to the BVES Emergency Response Plan except that they take into account that BVES will closely coordinate with SCE Staff as follows:
+Table 5-3, BVES Action for SCE Lines De-energized Due to PSPS, provides procedures to use in the event of a partial or complete loss of SCE supply lines.
+These procedures are based on procedures in the BVES EDRP and take into account that BVES will closely coordinate with SCE Staff as follows:

-- BVES will receive warnings of impending PSPS on the SCE lines about 2 days prior to the event. - BVES will receive updates to the status of the lines under PSPS Consideration. - SCE will notify BVES at least 4 hours prior to de-energizing any SCE supply lines to BVES service area.
+- SCE should provide warnings of impending PSPS on the SCE lines about 2 days prior to the event. - SCE should provide updates to the status of the lines under PSPS consideration. - SCE should notify BVES at least 4 hours prior to de-energizing any SCE supply lines to BVES service area.

-These timely notifications will allow BVES to take preparatory action to shed load to within the expected capacity of its remaining sources of power and will allow BVES to avoid a "black start" on the BVPP.
+These timely notifications will allow BVES to take preparatory action to shed load to within the expected capacity of its remaining sources of power and allow BVES to avoid a "blackstart" on the BVPP.
 Therefore, the procedures of Table 5-3 should be followed during PSPS event.
-However, if there is a sudden complete or partial loss of

-SCE supply lines, the procedures in Section 4 of the BVES Emergency Response Plan are more appropriate and should be followed as directed by the Utility Manager.
+However, if there is a sudden complete or partial loss of SCE supply lines, the procedures in Section 4 of the BVES EDRP are more appropriate and should be followed as directed by the Utility Manager.